woyewangle/api-testing-practice/README.md

-REST Assured workshop
+REST API TESTING PRACTICE
 ==================
-For those of you looking to gain some experience working with [REST Assured](http://rest-assured.io/), here are all the materials from a workshop I've created and delivered multiple times to good reviews.
-Feel free to use, share and adapt these materials as you see fit.
+For those of you looking to gain some experience working with [REST Assured](http://rest-assured.io/).

 What do I need?
 ---
-A Java 8 JDK and Maven.
+A Java 8 JDK and Gradle.
 That's it.

 What API is used for the exercises?
 ---